ulthiel/JuLie.jl/docs/src/about/introduction-to-julia.md

 You can learn all the basics of Julia from the official [documentation](https://docs.julialang.org/) but as this is quite a lot to read, I'll mention a few key points.

-First of all, you may have noticed that the first time you call a function like ```partitions(10)``` it takes a bit of time to get an answer—but the second time you call it (with any argument) the answer is immediate.
+First of all, you may have noticed that the first time you call a function like ```partitions(10)``` it takes a bit of time to get an answer—but the second time you call it the answer is immediate.
 This is because Julia uses [just-in-time (JIT) compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation), which means it compiles code at run time just before it is actually needed.
 This is part of what makes Julia so fast—with the trade-off that there will be a delay in the first call of a function.

 Second, there are two—but likely more—caveats for algebraists in Julia: integers are by default 64-bit integers and division is floating point division: